corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 Each component corresponds to a specific class in the Corda API.
-The following section describes each component class, and how it is created.

 ### Input states

-An input state is added to a transaction as a `StateAndRef`, which combines:
+Add input states to transactions as a `StateAndRef`.
+This combines:

 * The `ContractState` itself